Khadija-Omar/dsc-phase-three-project/README.md

 The confusion matrix evaluation showed that the model had a higher number of true positives and true negatives than false positives and false negatives.
 This indicates that the model is making correct predictions more often than incorrect ones and is not overfitting.

-According to the model,customer service calls,total day minutes,international plan are the top three most important features.
+According to the model, customer service calls, total day minutes, and international plan are the top three most important features.

 The random forest classifier model has a recall score of 0.73, which is great compared to the previous model.
 This means that the model can identify around 73% of the actual positive instances correctly.

 The confusion matrix evaluation showed that the model had a higher number of true positives and true negatives than false positives and false negatives.
 This indicates that the model is making correct predictions more often than incorrect ones and is not overfitting.

-According to the model, customer service call,total day charge, total day minutes are the top three most important features.
+According to the model, customer service call, total day charges, and total day minutes are the top three most important features.